awsdocs/amazon-ec2-user-guide/doc_source/AMIEncryption.md

 ![\[Launch instance and encrypt volume on the fly\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ami-launch-convert.png)

 The `Encrypted` parameter alone results in the volume for this instance being encrypted\.
 Providing a `KmsKeyId` parameter is optional\.
-If no key ID is specified, the AWS account's default CMK is used to encrypt the volume\.
-To encrypt the volume to a different CMK that you own, supply the `KmsKeyId` parameter\.
+If no KMS key ID is specified, the AWS account's default KMS key is used to encrypt the volume\.
+To encrypt the volume to a different KMS key that you own, supply the `KmsKeyId` parameter\.

 ### Re\-encrypt a volume during launch<a name="launch2"></a>

-In this example, an AMI backed by an encrypted snapshot is used to launch an EC2 instance with an EBS volume encrypted by a new CMK\.
+In this example, an AMI backed by an encrypted snapshot is used to launch an EC2 instance with an EBS volume encrypted by a new KMS key\.

 ![\[Launch instance and re-encrypt volume on the fly\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ami-launch-encrypted.png)

-If you own the AMI and supply no encryption parameters, the resulting instance has a volume encrypted by the same key as the snapshot\.
-If the AMI is shared rather than owned by you, and you supply no encryption parameters, the volume is encrypted by your default CMK\.
-With encryption parameters supplied as shown, the volume is encrypted by the specified CMK\.
+If you own the AMI and supply no encryption parameters, the resulting instance has a volume encrypted by the same KMS key as the snapshot\.
+If the AMI is shared rather than owned by you, and you supply no encryption parameters, the volume is encrypted by your default KMS key\.
+With encryption parameters supplied as shown, the volume is encrypted by the specified KMS key\.

 ### Change encryption state of multiple volumes during launch<a name="launch3"></a>